Recent Posts

 - Germany – Handwritten notes

-Whew, after a whirlwind trip around the world delivering packages, we certainly hope that Santa brings along some spanks so he doesn’t burst that lovely red suit…or at least some antacid!
+Whew, after a whirlwind trip around the world delivering packages, we certainly hope that Santa brings along some spanks so he doesn’t burst that lovely red suit and at the very least some antacid!

 If you’re looking for the perfect Christmas cookie to leave out for Santa this year check these 4 fab cookie recipes…